Journey through Jordan

 At the end of the guided tour we arrive at Aqaba, by the Red Sea.
 From here we enjoy a day trip to the famous Dead Sea.
 Here, we will find ourselves at the lowest point on earth, 410m below sea level.
 The Dead Sea Scrolls (ancient Jewish manuscripts) were found buried in the Qumran Caves of the north shore.

+You can learn more about Jordan with our country profile.
 If you're interested in more information about our guided tour, please click the ‘Top 5.’
 Or the ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 - Group size limited to 16.